 Written by Roseanne Bradley,

-If you’ve ever felt like dropping everything and starting afresh somewhere new, now may be the time to do so as the Irish government is offering generous cash incentives to those willing to move to its rural islands.
+If you’ve ever felt like dropping everything and starting afresh somewhere new, now may be the time to do so as the Irish government is offering generous incentives to those willing to renovate property on its rural islands.

 Homes on the Aran Islands in County Galway

-The Irish government will provide people with a cash incentive if you choose to move to one of Ireland’s rural islands.
-There are over 30 islands off the Irish coast cut off by the daily tide and are not connected by bridge or causeway or are privately owned.
+There are over 30 islands off the Irish coast cut off by the daily tide and not connected by bridge or causeway or are privately owned.
 The government believes these islands and their communities are, “an integral part of the fabric of rural Ireland.”

 In the published policy, which you can view here, the Government of Ireland writes, “The economic value of the islands extends far beyond their own shores, with many towns and businesses on the mainland benefiting from the provision of services such as hospitality and accommodation to those en route to and from the islands.”